15- Play notation

 The plus sign (+) indicates that the opponent’s king is in check.
 An exclamation mark (!) indicates that this player’s king is in check.

 White knight from c5 to d7 puts black in check.
 Black rook from a9 to d9 and black remains in check.
-(Note: This does not necessarily indicate a blunder on black’s part since capture of their king may expose the white king to a check resulting in a draw game.)
+(Note: This does not necessarily indicate a blunder on black’s part since capture of their king – by white’s knight – may expose the white king to a check resulting in a draw game.)

 The double symbol (!+) indicates that both kings are in check as a result of the play.

-White plays the queen to f 6 and attacks the black king.
-Black plays the paladin to a 5 and attack the white king while leaving their own king in check.
+White queen from b6 to f 6 puts black in check.
+Black paladin from c7 to a 5 puts white in check while black remains in check.
 (White, who now has the move, could call a draw at this point.)

 The number sign (#) indicates that the player with the move has resigned.

-White plays the rook to c 9.
+White rook from c3 to c 9.
 Black realizes that they can no longer prevent the fall of their king and concedes the game.

 Kings are not usually captured since players are expected to resign when the situation becomes hopeless.
 If a king capture does happen – normally as a result of a blunder – such capture would be clearly marked with a ‘(K)’.

-White plays the bishop to b6 and inadvertently exposes their king to a check.
-Black plays the queen to d1 where it captures the white king and wins the game.
+White bishop from e3 to b6 exposes white’s king to a check.
+Black queen from e7 to e1 captures the white king.
+Black wins the game.
 Let that be a lesson for white.